samiulalim1/mr-encryptor/README.md

 ```

 ## About
 <p>This tool encrypts data using the domain name.
-If your domain name is <b>example.com</b> and you encrypt your data, it can only decrypt on <b>example.com</b>.You can use this tool to transfer your data from html to php for your api.</p>
+If your domain name is <b>example.com</b> and you encrypt your data, it can only decrypt on <b>example.com</b>.
+You can use this tool to transfer your data from html to php for your api.</p>